trinodb/trino/docs/src/main/sphinx/eventlistener/http-event-listener.rst

     http-event-listener.log-created=true
     http-event-listener.connect-ingest-uri=<your ingest URI>

-If you have other event listeners implemented but wish to use this one make sure the name is set to ``http``.
 If you want to use multiple event listeners refer to :ref:`multiple_listeners`.

 Configuration properties
 ^^^^^^^^^^^^^^^^^^^^^^^^